Leonlit/blog/README.md

 # A minimally designed blog

-### Updated the dependency and started to continuing the development.
+### Officially using the blog to write blog post now!, visits the [post](https://leonlit.github.io/blog/article/introducing-my-new-blog/) about it!